 You might be looking to save money when you are in the process of buying a vehicle.
 One of the ways you can do this is by purchasing a vehicle with a rebuilt car title, but there are certain risks associated with that.

-The price tags on one of these cars may look appealing.
+The price tags on a salvage title vehicle may look appealing.
 However, you should take some time to do your research to learn more about how buying a car with a rebuilt title can affect you and your ability to find an insurance policy to cover you.

-It’s important to understand what a rebuilt or salvage title means before purchasing the car.
-You cannot purchase car insurance for a car with a salvage title because the car was deemed a total loss and it’s not allowed to drive on public roads.
-However, if the vehicle is reconstructed and receives a rebuilt title, you may be able to legally drive it and get insurance for it.
+It's important to understand what a rebuilt or salvage title means before purchasing the salvage title car.
+You cannot purchase car insurance coverage for a car with a salvage title because the car was deemed a total loss and it's not allowed to drive on public roads.

 A car with a salvage title is seen as unsafe and not in a position to be driven out on the road because of the damage it has.
 However, in many instances, cars with salvage titles can be repaired and resold to someone in the market like you.
 Some people are in the business of solely buying these cars incredibly cheap, fixing them up, and reselling them to make a profit.